enonic/old-xp-doc/doc/admintools/contentstudio/inputs-standard.rst

 --------

 A text line is used for capturing a single line of text.
 In the image below, the first TextLine is required and marked with a red star.
 The second allows multiple entries under the same label.
+When multiple values are enabled, the order of the entries can be changed by clicking the dotted area to the left of the entry box and dragging them up or down.

 TextLine inputs may be configured with regular expressions to allow only valid values with a specified structure.
+The box becomes red when the value does not match the regular expression.

 TextArea
 --------